eschercloudai/image-builder/docs/book/src/capi/providers/openstack-remote.md

 ## Hypervisor

-The image is built using OpenStack.
+The image is built using Openstack.

-### Prerequisites for OpenStack builds
+### Prerequisites for Openstack builds

-First, check for prerequisites at [Packer docs for the OpenStack builder](https://developer.hashicorp.com/packer/plugins/builders/openstack).
+Check any prerequisites over on the [Packer docs for the Openstack builder](https://developer.hashicorp.com/packer/plugins/builders/openstack).

-Also ensure that you have a [Ubuntu 20.04](https://cloud-images.ubuntu.com/focal/current/) or [Ubuntu 22.04](https://cloud-images.ubuntu.com/jammy/current/) cloud image available in your OpenStack instance before continuing as it will need to be referenced.
+Also ensure you have a [Ubuntu 20.04](https://cloud-images.ubuntu.com/focal/current/) or [Ubuntu 22.04](https://cloud-images.ubuntu.com/jammy/current/) cloud image available in your Openstack instance before continuing as it will need to be referenced.
-This build process also supports Flatcar Linux, but only Stable has been tested.
+This also supports Flatcar - so far only Stable has been tested.

 #### Note
-> Other operating systems could be supported and additions are welcome.
+> Other OS's could be supported and additions are welcome.

 ## Setup Openstack authentication
-Ensure you have set up your method of authentication.
-See the [examples here](https://docs.openstack.org/python-openstackclient/zed/cli/authentication.html).
+Ensure you have set up your method of authentication - [examples here](https://docs.openstack.org/python-openstackclient/zed/cli/authentication.html).
 You can also check out the [packer builder](https://developer.hashicorp.com/packer/plugins/builders/openstack#configuration-reference) for more information on authentication.

-You should be able to run commands against OpenStack before running this builder, otherwise it will fail.
+You should be able to run commands against openstack before running this builder otherwise it will fail.
 You can test with a simple command such as `openstack image list`.

 ## Building Images

-The build [prerequisites](../capi.md#prerequisites) for using `image-builder` for building OpenStack images are managed by running:
+The build [prerequisites](../capi.md#prerequisites) for using `image-builder` for building Openstack images are managed by running:

 ```bash
 cd image-builder/images/capi
 make deps-openstack
 ```

-### Define variables for OpenStack build
+### Define variables for Openstack build

 Using the [Openstack packer provider](https://developer.hashicorp.com/packer/plugins/builders/openstack), an instance will be deployed and an image built from it.
-A certain set of environment variables must be defined in a json file and referenced as shown below in the build example.
+A certain set of environment variables (example below) must be defined in a json file and referenced as shown below in the build example.

 Replace UPPERCASE variables with your values.
 ```json